 Annakarin Quinto, photographer, curator, founder of leboudoir2.0, an experimental platform and nomad laboratory dedicated to question photography and its place in the contemporary social ecology.

 Editor-in-Chief and founder of Slideluck Editorial.
 Maria Teresa conceived and curated the project BORN THE SAME: a selection of ten different works exploring sub-cultures and micro-stories working as reminder that we are all born the same, despite cultural, emotional and political conditions.
-She co-edited Hungry Still: exhibition and publication produced and designed by Slideluck London, FORMAT Festival and QUAD, printed by AKINA Factory.
+She co-edited and co-curated HUNGRY STILL: exhibition and publication produced and designed by Slideluck London, FORMAT Festival and QUAD, printed by AKINA Factory.
 The collective project showcases twenty-four of the best works that have contributed to the English platform, since its inception, with a selection of images combined with personal anecdotes and recipes.

-She’s personal branding consultant.
-She helps photographers to find their “spot of beauty” and vision, and advises them to build their identity and communicate via the most appropriate channels (i.e. social media).
-Now she teaches a course on Personal Branding for photographers in Bari at F.Project at School of Photography and Cinematography; and in Rome at Officine Fotografiche; and she’s guest lecturer at the London College of Communication (LCC).
+She’s a personal branding consultant.
+She helps photographers to find their “spot of beauty” and vision, advises them on how to build their identity, and communicate via the most appropriate channels (i.e. social media).
+Now she teaches a course on Personal Branding for photographers in Bari at F.Project School of Photography and Cinematography; in Rome at Officine Fotografiche; and she’s guest lecturer at the London College of Communication (LCC).
 Director of Slideluck Europe since 2012, and works as independent curator.
 Writer contributor for GUP Magazine.

 CJ Clarke is an award winning filmmaker, producer and photographer.
 He is the author of Magic Party Place, which has recently been shortlisted for the Aperture